NixRTR/nixos-router/docs/router.md

 ## DNS (Blocky)

-Blocky runs as a dedicated DNS resolver/forwarder.
-The configuration is declarative and rendered to YAML automatically:
+Blocky runs as the local DNS resolver/forwarder.
+The configuration is rendered to YAML automatically:

 ```nix
 services.blocky = {